Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Energy and Communication Technology Enablers

 Regarding early warning systems, satellite imagery and remote sensing technologies can be used to monitor natural hazards enabling early warnings and better preparedness.
 In the pre-disaster phase, satellite networks can be used to establish communication channels between emergency responders, local communities, and other stakeholders.
 These networks can provide connectivity in remote or hard-to-reach areas, where terrestrial networks may not be available or may be unreliable.
 Satellite networks can also be used to support the exchange of critical information, such as maps, images, and video feeds between emergency responders and command centers \cite{rajput2020impact}.
 They can also be used to support warning and dissemination of critical information to local communities.
-For example, satellite-based warning systems can be used to alert people in disaster-prone areas of impending natural disasters or emergencies.
+For example, satellite-based warning systems can be used to alert people in disaster-prone areas of impending natural hazards or emergencies.
 These warning systems can be used to deliver text messages, voice messages, or other forms of communication to people in remote or hard-to-reach areas.
+These messages can be delivered to the people either by using direct access to mobile handheld devices or using the satellite-based systems as relays to convey this information to terrestrial systems in a large footprint.
 Another use of satellite networks in pre-disaster communication planning is to support situational awareness and information sharing among emergency responders.
 Satellite networks can provide real-time information on the extent of damage, the location of survivors, and other critical information that can be used to support emergency response efforts.

-Although satellite communication offers significant benefits, satellite links are more susceptible to rain and other atmospheric conditions, which can disrupt communication during storms and hurricanes.
-Additionally, latency in communications can pose a limitation for space services and specialized equipment is often required for satellite communication, which might not be easily accessible in emergencies.